nadiazada/nadiazada/README.md

 - **Plagiarism Detector**
   NLP-powered tool using TF-IDF and cosine similarity to detect paraphrased content

-- **Tic-Tac-Toe Multiplayer**
-  JavaFX + object serialization networking project

 - **UV Index Checker**
   Flask web app that pulls UV data from an API to alert users in real-time

 - **Girls4Code**
-  A program I founded to teach middle & high school girls how to code 💻💕
+  A program I founded to teach middle & high school girls how to code

 ---